kunle009/kunle009/readme.md

 ## 📋 Current Interests

-I am a life long learner and I find it interesting doing research and solving problems, my interests includes:
+I am an enthusiastic lifelong learner with a keen interest in conducting research and solving complex problems.
+My areas of interest encompass:

 - Learning how to use FastApi to build robust structural engineering api's
 - Training LLM's on industry domain api's in other to improve their understanding of structural design.